nrv-framework/NRV/docs/examples/generic/20_create_population.rst

 Create an unplaced population
 =============================

-Simple example showing how to create builtin 2D shapes with nrv
+Simple example showing how to create an unplaced axon population with NRV and plot an histogram of the diameters values.
+In this example population are either created:
+    - From data (`tupple`, :class:`numpy.ndarray`, `dict` or :class:`pandas.DataFrame`)

 .. seealso::
     :doc:`Users' guide <../../usersguide/populations>`

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-19
+GENERATED FROM PYTHON SOURCE LINES 11-20

 .. code-block:: Python